 The sport of IPSC was originally developed to test shooters’ practical skills using full power handguns.
-Today, the sport includes seven divisions:
+Today, the sport includes six divisions:

 The Open division is the F1 class of the IPSC shooting world.
 Athletes’ firearms can be modified with a number of enhancements, including optics for improved accuracy, extended magazines for extra power and recoil-lightening compensators for faster shooting speed.